About the TGO Challenge

-Glen Tilt was very mice, but it was a long slog on a good track, passing the occasional residence or farm.
-I only had a couple of vehicles pass me all morning, and I had an interesting chat with a couple who were heading down the glen for a couple of nights.
+Glen Tilt was very nice, but it was a long slog up the valley.
+It is a good track, passing the occasional residence and farm.
+I only had a couple of vehicles pass me all morning.
+One even stopped for a chat.
+I also had an interesting chat with a couple who were heading down the glen after a few nights out wild camping.

-I crossed the river (easy in this dry weather) to join another path, and then stopped for a long lunch in the sunshine, with all my kit laid out in the sun to dry.
+I crossed the river (which was easy in this dry weather) to join another path.
+I then stopped for a long lunch in the sunshine and laid all my kit out in the sun to dry.

 The path to Fealar Lodge was small, but I was able to follow it without too much difficulty.
 However, after the lodge, the path was non-existent.
 This made it slow-going, but it was great to be back in wild, remote countryside again.

 As I rounded Beinn Lutharn Mhor I picked up a faint path which climbed fairly high.
 So instead of contouring round to my destination, I left my planned route and climbed to the summit at 986m.
 There were incredible views of summits all around, hardly any wind and bright sunshine.